 UTI—these three letters stand for “urinary tract infection,” which is commonly seen in veterinary hospitals.
-The infection can be in the bladder or the urethra, making it very painful for your pooch to urinate.
+The infection can be anywhere in the urinary tract but is commonly seen in the bladder, making it very painful for your pooch to urinate.
 Females are more likely to develop UTIs than males as bacteria are much more easily able to enter their urinary tract systems through their much wider and shorter urethras.

 - Bladder stones, which start out as microscopic crystals in the urine and grow in the urinary tract, including the bladder

 - Tumors of the bladder or urinary tract

 - Structural abnormalities of the urinary tract or, in females, the vulva or vagina

 - Diseases such as diabetes mellitus or Cushing’s syndrome

 - Certain medications, especially those that suppress the immune system